1,000+ Opportunities

 Save a search for “THE INSTITUTE OF MUSEUM AND LIBRARY SERVICES” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: An applicant must meet geographic and governance criteria and qualify as one of the following six types of organizations: 1.
+Search similar grants →According to the current listing, eligibility includes: An applicant must meet geographic and governance criteria and qualify as one of the following six types of organizations: 1.
 A library or a parent organization, such as a school district, a municipality, a State agency, or an academic institution, that is responsible for the administration of a library; 2.
 An academic or administrative unit, such as a graduate school of library and information science that is part of an institution of higher education through which it would apply; 3.
 A digital library or archives, if it makes materials publicly available and provides library or archival services, including selection, organization, description, reference, and preservation, under the supervision of at least one permanent professional staff librarian/archivist; 4.
 A library or archival agency that is an official agency of a State, tribal, or other unit of government and is charged by the law governing it with the extension and development of public library services within its jurisdiction; 5.
 A library or archives consortium that is a local, statewide, regional, interstate, or international cooperative association of library entities that provides for the systematic and effective coordination of the resources of eligible libraries or archives, as defined above, and information centers that work to improve the services delivered to the clientele of these libraries or archives; or 6.
 A library or archives association that exists on a permanent basis; serves libraries, archives, or library or archival professionals on a national, regional, State, or local level; and engages in activities designed to advance the well-being of libraries and the library profession.
 An applicant to NLG-Museums must meet geographic and governance criteria and qualify as one of the following four types of organizations: 1.
 A museum that, using a professional staff, is organized on a permanent basis for essentially educational, cultural heritage, or aesthetic purposes; owns or uses tangible objects, either animate or inanimate; cares for these objects; and exhibits these objects to the general public on a regular basis through facilities that it owns or operates.
 2. An organization or association that engages in activities designed to advance the wellbeing of museums and the museum profession; 3.
 An institution of higher education, including public and nonprofit universities; or 4.
 A public or private nonprofit agency that is responsible for the operation of a museum that meets these criteria.
 Eligible applicant types include: Public nonprofit institution/organization (includes institutions of higher education and hospitals), U.S. Territories and possessions (includes institutions of higher education and hospitals), Private nonprofit institution/organization (includes institutions of higher education and hospitals), State (includes District of Columbia, public institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program